 A parking permit is required for every vehicle parked in the student parking lot during regular school hours and must be displayed on the rear view mirror at all times.
 Students who drive more than one vehicle must register each vehicle with the Dean’s Office.
 Student parking is located on the west side of the building, next to the 500 wing (off Hollywood).
 Students are not to loiter in the parking lots and cannot go to their vehicles during class time, between classes, or during lunch.
 Students must drive at posted speed limit (5MPH) at all times.
 Students must drive cautiously and obey all driving laws on or around campus.
 Failure to follow any of the school regulations may result in disciplinary consequences, the revocation of parking privileges, having vehicles towed at their own expense, and/or the notification of reckless driving to school police or other law enforcement officials.
 Student vehicles may be searched if there is suspicion of alcohol or other drugs, stolen items, weapons, or as a part of an arrest for violating the law.
 Any incidents or problems regarding parking must be reported to the Dean’s Office immediately.
-A valid driver’s license must be shown to school personnel to obtain a parking permit.
+The make, model, color, year, and license plate number of each vehicle driven on campus must be provided to school personnel to obtain a parking permit.
 Parking permits must be returned to the Dean’s Office at the end of every school year.
 Students who lose their parking permits or who fail to return the parking permits to the Dean’s Office will be charged a replacement fee of $5.

 Clark County School District regulations prohibit the use of tobacco anywhere on campus.
-Students found using tobacco products are subject to disciplinary action.
+Students found using tobacco products, including vapor cigarettes/products, are subject to disciplinary action.

 Students are not allowed to bring guests with them to school; however, parents or guardians are always welcome at East Tech.
-They must report to the Principal’s Office for a visitor’s pass.
+They must report to the front office for a visitor’s pass.